ViktorFagerlind/Boxes/README.md

 * Open up two terminals and go to /cpp/ and /python/ respectively
 * start the servers; algorithm_server and csv_connector_server.py
 * run data_engine.py

+## Build Electron (GUI) program
+* Open a terminal and browse to the 'js' folder in this project.
+* Install Node package dependencies:
+  > yarn install
+* Build and start the application:
+  > yarn start

 ## Demo Architecure
 See demo_architecture.png